Solicy-App/Recrout/README.md

 Install Cypress by running `npm install --save-dev cypress`.
 Run Cypress in interactive mode with `npm run cypress:open`.
 Run Cypress tests in headless mode with `npm run cypress:run`.
-Run JEST unit tests using `npm run test` (It will run itself when trying to commit, push something to repo with husky).
+Run JEST unit tests using `npm run test` (It will run itself when trying to commit, push something to repo).

 ## Folder Structure: